Clarence Cooper (judge): Cases

 Cooper ordered an Atlanta school system to remove stickers from textbooks which call the theory of evolution "a theory, not a fact."
 In the case Selman v.
 Cobb County School District, he ruled that these stickers are an endorsement of religion and as such violate the Establishment Clause of the US Constitution.

 Cooper was assigned to the case of Whitaker v.
 Perdue, a federal challenge to Georgia House Bill 1059 which requires that registered sexual offenders cannot live or work within 1,000 feet from schools, school bus stops, churches, day care centers, and areas where children gather, such as parks, recreation centers, playgrounds, swimming pools, etc. In July 2006, Judge Cooper issued a restraining order barring enforcement of the law near the vicinity of bus stops.
 In August, he certified a class-action lawsuit on behalf of all of Georgia's 11,000 registered sex offenders instead of just the eight plaintiffs.
 On March 30, 2007, the judge dismissed some of the plaintiff's claims from the suit, including the claim that the law represented cruel and unusual punishment; the rest of the case will go forward.
 Plaintiff's lawyers had until June 1, 2007, to file a new, revised complaint.

 Personal life

-Cooper has a wife, Shirley Cooper, who was the first black food service coordinator for Atlanta-Fulton County school system.
-Cooper has two children: Jennae Marie Cooper, also known as J. Marie Cooper, a film producer and author of children's book The Candy Judge; and son Corey Cooper works in computer technology.
+Cooper's wife, Shirley Cooper, was the first black food service coordinator for Fulton County School System.
+Cooper has two children.